Hendrix-CS/csci150/homework/codingbat-conditional.md

 # By-Hand Tracing

 Turn in your by-hand tracing for each section of code shown below.
 You are *strongly* encouraged to check your answers by typing the code into a Python interpreter (i.e. Kaggle).
-You must show the updating of values as the code runs.
+Your by-hand work should show the updating of values as necessary.

 1.